Parse wavelengths from the .wvl file (tab-separated, \r line endings, col 1 = nm)

 The three factors have a useful remote-sensing interpretation:

-If you reshape one score column of \(U\) back into image form, you get an eigenimage: a map showing where that spectral pattern is strong or weak.
-In scikit-learn, components_ stores the spectral loadings and transform returns the pixel scores (scikit-learn developers 2024b).
+If you reshape one score column of \(Z\) back into image form, you get an eigenimage: a map showing where that spectral pattern is strong or weak.
+That is the exact bridge between the matrix factorization and the image.
+In scikit-learn, components_ stores rows of \(V^T\) and transform returns the score matrix \(Z\) (scikit-learn developers 2024b).

 Code